 Yet another thing that is useful to do (and much less intuitive!) is as follows.
 You can twist the question and ask yourself, “How would I like people in my working environment to feel after I entered the room?”

-- nothing? (applies if you are transparent to other people at work, and hold a standalone position where you don’t really have direct contact with other people.
-This applies, for example, to jobs such as a guard at a night parking or a truck driver)
+- Nothing? (applies if you are transparent to other people at work, and hold a standalone position where you don’t have direct contact with other people.
+This applies, for example, to jobs such as a guard at a night parking or a truck driver).

 All Leaders Are Linchpins.
 But, Not All Linchpins Are Leaders!